The 4 types of Fascia

 Fascia runs in strips, inside structures, in “blank space” and around the spine.
 It is literally one big piece from head to toe, hand to hand, inside to out and everywhere in between.
 If we could dissect the fascia out independently, we would look like a big ball of cotton candy in the shape of a human form.

-Fascia also houses nerves and blood in a unique way, connecting it to neurological and blood disorders.
+Fascia also houses nerves and blood in a unique way, connecting it to neurological and vascular disorders.
 It also connects muscle to muscle, which defies traditional modeling for biomechanics.
 It reacts to protect structural imbalances by constricting, which challenges all body work and lymphatic modeling.
 Fascia covers the brain as well as other organs, impacting the foundation of internal medicine.
 Its existence and the knowledge of HOW to treat it could very well be the biggest medical/performance advancement in modern history!

 Those of us who are in the field pioneering treatments and studying fascia know that it is indeed one of the most important systems of the body